tedorellana/learning/SAA-C03.md

 - Is a container of AWS accounts within a root of an organization.
 - Policies that are attached to an OU apply to all accounts contained in that OU and in any child OUs.

+## AWS Secrets Manager ##
+- Is a secrets management service that helps you protect access to your applications, services, and IT resources
+- Used for credentials.

 ### IAM Role ###
 - Could be used to grant access to an EC2 Intance.
 - Are not directly attached to IAM groups.